openhab/org.openhab.binding.zwave/doc/eco/dwzwave25_0_0.md

 ### Parameter 2: Send Sensor Binary Report

-Send Sensor Binary Report to Association Group 1 Configures the sensor to either to send or not to send Sensor Binary Report commands to Association Group 1 when the sensor is faulted and restored.
-If the controller is fully compatible with the Notification Command Class thereby making the Sensor Binary Reports redundant, the controller can disable the Sensor Binary Report Commands completely.
+Send Sensor Binary Report to Association Group 1
+<p&gtConfigures the sensor to either to send or not to send Sensor Binary Report commands to Association Group 1 when the sensor is faulted and restored.
+If the controller is fully compatible with the Notification Command Class thereby making the Sensor Binary Reports redundant, the controller can disable the Sensor Binary Report Commands completely.</p&gt
 The following option values may be configured -:

 | Value  | Description |